CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.3 server under Unix.md

 #### SYS.1.3.A17 Additional Kernel Protection (CI)

-With specially hardened kernels, it SHOULD use appropriate protection mechanisms such as storage protection, file system protection, and role-based access control designed to prevent exploitation of vulnerabilities and propagation in the operating system.
+With specially hardened kernels, it SHOULD use appropriate protection mechanisms such as storage protection, file system protection, and role-based access control to prevent exploitation of vulnerabilities and propagation in the operating system.

 4 Further Information
 ------------------------------